Visual Art Curriculum: Ages Nine to Twelve

 Similarly, in the context of the Montessori music curriculum, Miller (1996: 4) writes:

 The music curriculum includes the use of concrete materials through which children study the elements of music, including patterns of musical sound as well as musical notation and terminology.
-Building on this foundation, children develop knowledge and skill in composition and performance.
-In the same way children are given the opportunity to study the elements of visual art, language arts, drama and dance as a basis for future creative expression in these areas, In this way they build confidence in themselves as doers, thinkers and creators.
+Building on this foundation, children develop knowledge and skill in composition, appreciation and performance.
+In the same way children are given the opportunity to study the elements of visual art, media arts, language arts, drama and dance as a basis for future creative expression in these areas.
+Through these creative activities they build confidence in themselves as doers, thinkers and creators.

-The key lessons of the creative arts curriculum, as much as possible, should be delivered by the classroom teacher.
+The key lessons of the creative arts curriculum in the 6-9 classroom, as much as possible, should be delivered by the classroom teacher.
 There are several reasons for using this approach.
-The use of specialist teachers interrupts the extended work period and can inhibit spontaneous musical, artistic, dramatic or dance projects, because children are less likely to apply knowledge gained outside the classroom, from a specialist, to their own classroom work.
+The use of specialist teachers interrupts the extended work period and can inhibit spontaneous musical, artistic, dramatic or dance projects, because children may be less likely to apply knowledge gained outside the classroom, from a specialist to their own classroom work.
 Furthermore, when specialists are used, some children may feel they also must be ‘a specialist’ in order to undertake, for example, a simple musical project.
 Instead, children in Montessori classrooms are exposed to generalist teachers who exhibit confidence in undertaking any artistic study together with their students.
-In all this work, the purpose is to expose children to the arts, not to perfect techniques.
-Children whose interests are in perfecting techniques would need to pursue additional studies with private teachers.
+In all this work, the purpose is to expose children to the arts, rather than to perfect techniques.
+Guidance for teachers may be found from their local curriculum (see Australian Curriculum Learning Area resources).
 Specialist teachers, however, might at times be invited to the class to extend children’s knowledge and skills in particular areas they wish to pursue in more detail or to a higher level.
 Specialists might also coordinate large group projects.

 Art Appreciation